MattColaProgrammer93/CupsAndCakes/README.md

 - Orders are linked to the Customers by their name.
 - You can send email to the Support Team!

-# Future Features
-- If the customer decides to leave, the deleted customer's name and number of orders related to the customer will be shown.
-- More styling to the home page.
-- Much more to come!

 # The Developer of Cups&Cakes
 MattColaProgrammer93